halbs13/Dynamics-NAV-Payroll/au-payroll-end-of-month-processing-leave.md

 ## End of Month Processing Calculate and Post Provision

-The Calculate Leave Provision calculates the Leave Accrual and Entitlements and posts them to the General Ledger Granule of NAV Financials.
+The Calculate Leave Provision calculates the Leave Accrual and Entitlements and posts them to the General Ledger.

 This Report uses the current Leave Days accrued and entitled for each Employee and multiplies these by the current Employee pay rate to calculate the provision value for each Employee.

 1. In the **Search** box, enter in **Calculate and Post Provision**, and the choose the related link.
-Or go to the following menu: *Departments/Payroll/EOM Processing/Leave Processing/Calculate and Post Provision*
+Or go to the following menu: *Actions Workspace/Leave Processing/Calculate and Post Provision*

 2. Fill the fields as described in the following table.